The Heart of the Work

 Behind every framework is a life that made it necessary.
 This one is no different.

-Resilience Rediscovered is stewarded by Kathryn Jordan, a licensed therapist, Reiki practitioner, and intuitive healer whose work is shaped by a lifelong pursuit of understanding the human capacity to heal.
-Kathryn integrates psychological insight, multidimensional perception, systems thinking, and deep relational attunement.
-Her role is to translate complexity into coherence, to build language where there was none, to design frameworks where understanding was fragmented, and to hold the integrity of a vision for collective evolution.
+Resilience Rediscovered is stewarded by Kathryn Jordan, an integrative therapist, energetic healer, and systems-oriented thinker whose work is shaped by a lifelong pursuit of understanding the human capacity to heal.
+Kathryn integrates psychological insight, multidimensional perception, and deep relational attunement.
+Her role is to translate complexity into coherence, to build language where there was none, to design frameworks where understanding was fragmented, and to hold the integrity of a vision for human and systemic renewal.

 A woman with curly blonde hair and blue eyes, wearing a navy blue textured top, jewelry including bangles and rings, resting her chin on her hand, indoors with a bookshelf and door in the background.